arassec/igor/README.md

 In the future, databases, messaging systems or other interfaces could be added to extract, transform and load the data.

 # Installation
-The application uses Spring-Boot 2 and is currently as delivered standalone (fat) JAR.
-In order to compile igor at least Java 11 is required.
-As datastore an embedded h2 database ist used.
-It will automatically be generated upon first start in the current working directory in a directory named 'dbdata'.
+The application uses Spring-Boot 2 and is currently delivered as standalone (fat) JAR.
+In order to compile igor, at least Java 11 is required.
+An embedded h2 database is used as database.
+It will automatically be generated upon first start in the current working directory, in a directory named 'dbdata'.

-In order to use igor perform the following steps after cloning the repository:
+In order to use igor, perform the following steps after cloning the repository:

 ```
 ./mvnw clean install